 Body Composition Overview

-Your body composition is a barometer of health and fitness.
+Your body composition is a barometer of your overall health and fitness.
 Tracking it, along with factors like strength, mood, productivity, and sleep, can help you gauge the effectiveness of your training and nutrition program.
 You may even be able to quantify an ideal body composition range at which you feel and perform best.

 Body Mass Index